Note

 Access to this page requires authorization.
 You can try changing directories.

-Group chat orchestration models a collaborative conversation among multiple agents, coordinated by a manager that determines speaker selection and conversation flow.
+Group chat orchestration models a collaborative conversation among multiple agents, coordinated by an orchestrator that determines speaker selection and conversation flow.
 This pattern is ideal for scenarios requiring iterative refinement, collaborative problem-solving, or multi-perspective analysis.

 Differences Between Group Chat and Other Patterns